nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ### 3.1.
 Common Commands
 #### 3.1.1.
 View : `view`

-Brings user to the profile panel of the staff, if on the staff list, or applicant, if on the applicant list, at the specified index.
+Brings you to the profile panel of the staff, if on the staff list, or applicant, if on the applicant list, at the specified index.

 Format: `view INDEX`